Posted on: January 27, 2021 by

 Resilience solution providers will be increasingly integrating and collaborating

 The pandemic forced greater industry collaboration, and we can expect this to continue in 2021.
-The industry will also consolidate respective offerings and increasingly integrate product suites for greater collaboration and greater resilience as the silos between business continuity, incident and crisis management, disaster recovery, and various risk disciplines continue to break down.
+The industry will also consolidate respective offerings and increasingly integrate product suites for greater collaboration and greater resilience as the silos between business continuity, incident, and crisis management plan, disaster recovery, and various risk disciplines continue to break down.
 As operational resilience emerges as an answer to many risk challenges, providers will see the vision of a more integrated solution that spans disciplines, or else they risk being left out of the year’s biggest opportunities to serve new customers.
-Companies with robust solutions across key areas will be well positioned to seize the opportunity along with best-in-class point solutions that are well integrated with others for the remaining solution areas.
+Companies with robust solutions across key areas will be well-positioned to seize the opportunity along with best-in-class point solutions that are well integrated with others for the remaining solution areas.

 Increased C-suite involvement in resilience

 The past year took resilience off the back burner and put it in the spotlight.
 While organizations previously relied on a select group of employees to assume all responsibility for their resilience program, the C-suite is now becoming more involved.
 Resilience is not just an activity meant to satisfy regulatory and leadership demands – it is a strategic investment.
 This year, C-suite buyers will replace practitioners in an increasing number of large organizations.
 They will speak the language of business and operations, and not that of practitioners, and will expect solutions to be able to translate different disciplines into high level messages and visualizations.

 Other critical industries will pay closer attention to resilience